schoelle/fiery/README.md

 variables.
 All code are functions, and all that functions do is compute a value.

-I am planning to implement a parser/interpreter in Rust, mostly to learn this very interesting programming language as a side-project.
-So, the code quality might be very low.

 Currently, this is much more a scratchboard for ideas and a sandbox for playing around with syntax and semantics.
 No very much to see ...